A GUIDE TO UNDERSTANDING QUANTUM ANTIGRAVITY

 Study the section about gyroscope’s anomalous effect ;

-Study the material in THE BOYD BUSHMAN EFFECT section in order to appreciate the potential of complex magnetic fields for shaping quantum gravity interactions, especially in the intergalactic space ;
+Study the material in THE BOYD BUSHMAN EFFECT section in order to appreciate the potential of complex magnetic fields for shaping quantum gravity interactions ;

 Now, you are ready to read short introduction to quantum gravity, short introduction to elementary gravity, and short introduction to intergalactic gravity ;

 Perform simple experiments for empirical verification ;